 To learn more about using mutual funds to build wealth, check out my book, Everyday Millionaires.

 Fees can be confusing and overwhelming, but it’s important that you understand the full picture of how fees affect your investing portfolio.

 Your 401(k) can seem like an expensive way to invest, but if you’re getting a company match on your contributions, the gain is just about always worth it.
-Your financial advisor can help you understand the difference between front-load and no-load funds so you can choose the best option for you.
+Your financial advisor can help you understand the difference between different types of funds so you can choose the best option for you.